The path to an energy project

 Step 3: Construction

-The construction phase usually takes around 4-6 months, depending on the size of the project.
-During the first 2 months, neighboring citizens will experience transport of larger elements to the project area.
-After that, only smaller vehicles (e.g., vans) will drive within the project area.
+The construction phase usually takes approximately 6-12 months, depending on the size of the project.
+The first 3 months will see the transportation of larger elements to the park area.
+After that, mainly smaller vehicles (e.g. vans) will drive inside the park area.

 We aim to use prepared access roads to protect the soil as much as possible and to minimize disturbance for the surrounding neighbors.
 When the park is fully built, there will be minimal maintenance and thus only a few visits during the year.